Key insights:

 - Potential to miss out on falling rates: If interest rates drop after taking out a fixed-rate loan, you won’t be able to benefit from that change.

-- Possible refinancing costs: If you decide to refinance for better terms, like a lower interest rate after rates fall, that may come with additional costs.
+- Possible refinancing costs: If you decide to refinance for a lower interest rate after rates fall, that may come with additional costs.

-Common types of fixed-rate loans
+Common types of fixed interest rate loans

 - Auto loans: Most auto loans have a fixed interest rate.

 - Personal loans: Many lenders offer fixed-interest personal loans, which can be used for a variety of purposes, such as debt consolidation, expenses and home improvements.
+Citi offers flexible, fixed-rate personal loans to qualified applicants.
+If you think you could benefit from a Citi Personal Loan, apply online today.

 - Student loans: Most federal student loans have fixed interest rates.
-Private student loans can have a fixed or variable rate.
+Private student loans can have a fixed or variable interest rate.

 When should you choose a fixed interest rate?